davidemerson/nnix.io/README.md

 ## copy binary to /usr/bin
 sudo cp server /usr/bin/ssb-server

-## involke ssb-server
+## involke ssb-server, as a non-root user
-sudo ssb-server -https-domain nnix.io -lishttp localhost:3005
+ssb-server -https-domain nnix.io

+## add service
+cp nnix.io/scuttlebutt.service /etc/systemd/system/

+## enable service

 ###
 next up, make that first user, and figure out how to get to the web interface, since you can't open another host on the same domain